Climate-fueled heat stress threatens worker productivity | DW | 25.06.2021

 When temperatures hit the mid-30s for a few days in Europe last week, collective complaints of heat exhaustion could be heard loudly among outdoor and office workers alike.

-But across equatorial nations in sub-Saharan Africa and Southern Asia, rising temperatures are forcing people to work amid severe heat stress for much of the year.
+But across equatorial nations in sub-Saharan Africa and southern Asia, for example, rising temperatures are forcing people to work amid severe heat stress for much of the year.

 Low-income workers employed in agriculture or construction who primarily work outdoors are especially vulnerable to heat stress.
 The overt health consequences are heat exhaustion, heat stroke and sometimes death.
 But researchers are increasingly tracking the link between heat stress and declining productivity as part of the economic case for climate action.